 Flight hours: More than 4,800 including more than 1,750 combat hours

 MAJOR AWARDS AND DECORATIONS

-Air Force Longevity Service Medal with four oak leaf cluster
+Air Force Longevity Service Award with silver cluster

 Small Arms Expert Marksmanship Ribbon